Data-Free Asymptotics-Informed Operator Networks for Singularly Perturbed PDEs

 \section{Numerical Experiments}

-In this section, we evaluate the performance of eFEONet on {three} distinct types of singularly perturbed differential equations, including both ordinary and partial differential equations.
-For ordinary differential equations (ODEs), we examine scenarios with and without turning points, highlighting eFEONet's adaptability to varying problems. {In case of PDEs, we assess the performance and robustness of eFEONet on two-dimensional problems defined on square domain.} Furthermore, we conduct a comparison of the experimental results with those obtained using FNO \citep{kovachki2021neural} and ComFNO \citep{SP03}, a neural operator model specifically designed to address the challenges of singularly perturbed differential equations.
+In this section, we evaluate the performance of eFEONet on three distinct types of singularly perturbed differential equations, including both ordinary and partial differential equations.
+For ordinary differential equations (ODEs), we examine scenarios with and without turning points, highlighting eFEONet's adaptability to varying problems.
+In the case of PDEs, we assess the performance and robustness of eFEONet on two-dimensional problems defined on a square domain.
+In all experiments considered in this section, eFEONet employs corrector bases derived via asymptotic analysis; the derivations are provided in the appendix.
+Furthermore, we conduct a comparison of the experimental results with those obtained using FNO \citep{kovachki2021neural} and DeepONet \citep{lu2021learning}, the well-known operator-learning methods, and ComFNO \citep{SP03}, the neural operator model specifically designed to address the challenges of singularly perturbed differential equations.

-The high-precision numerical solutions are denoted as $u_{\varepsilon}$, while the predictions are represented as $\widehat{u}_{\varepsilon}$.
-The training dataset consists of 900 load vectors generated from independently sampled functions $f$, with inputs discretized at a resolution of 201 for both 1D and 2D cases.

-In order to train neural networks, we need to generate random external forcing functions.
-Inspired by \citep{bar2019learning}, we created a random signal $f(\xx;\om)$ as a linear combination of sine functions and cosine functions.
-More precisely, we set for 1D cases and for 2D cases where $m_i$ for $i=1,2$ and $n_j$ for $j=0,1,2,3$ are drawn independently from the uniform distributions.
-It is worth noting that even when considering different random input functions, such as those generated by Gaussian random fields, we consistently observe similar results.
-This robustness indicates the reliability and stability of the eFEONet approach across various input scenarios.

-High-precision numerical solutions on the Shishkin mesh (see, e.g., \citep{SP03}) are used to compute the corresponding outputs $u_{\varepsilon}$, which serve as the ground truth during training.
-Additionally, for all ODE experiments, the input-output resolution is set to 201, ensuring consistency across the comparative evaluations of FNO, ComFNO, and our method.
-In 2D PDE experiments, the resolution is fixed at 51 for $\varepsilon=10^{-3}$ and for $\varepsilon=10^{-4}$ in the rectangular domain.

 The overall experimental results are summarized in Table \ref{table:total_error}.